 23 Pages Posted: 5 Sep 2012 Last revised: 9 Apr 2015

 Contrary to the predictions of CAPM, empirical research has shown that investing in low-beta stocks can improve the mean-variance efficiency of an investor’s portfolio.
-Through forming portfolios of mutual funds based on beta, I examine whether or not mutual fund investors can capitalize on this anomaly.
-I find that one investing in a portfolio of funds in the top quintile of beta can improve her excess returns by an average of 2.97% a year without increasing risk by holding a levered position in a portfolio of funds in the bottom quintile instead.
+Through forming portfolios of mutual funds based on beta, I examine whether or not mutual fund investors can capitalize on this puzzle.
+I find that one investing in a portfolio of funds in the top quintile of beta can improve her alpha by a statistically significant 2.9% to 4.9% a year, depending on the asset pricing model specification, by holding a portfolio of funds in the bottom quintile of beta instead.

 Keywords: Mutual fund performance, low risk stocks, CAPM, market anomalies

 JEL Classification: G11, G12, G23